Why You Shouldn’t Buy an iPad Mini

 - It doesn’t appear on your desktop as a drive – It’s a major hassle to get anything (but photos) on or off of an iPad mini.
 Android devices don’t need iTunes or iCloud to copy media.
 Just connect a USB cable, and your device will appear on your desktop like a hard disk.
 You can then drag and drop any file (or folder) to it.
 This is really useful.

-- It doesn’t work with standard cables – Many tablets (including the Kindle Fire HD) have micro-USB and micro-HDMI jacks, so you can easily connect to a keyboard or television without purchasing an expensive cable.
-Others, like the Microsoft Surface RT or Toshiba Thrive have full-sized USB jacks, so you can plug in any USB peripheral and don’t need to buy a special cable.
-Apple uses proprietary connectors — so they can sell you cables for $20 to $50.
+- It doesn’t work with standard cables – Many Android tablets use exactly the same micro-USB jack, so you can easily connect them to any charger or peripheral without purchasing an expensive cable.
+The iPad mini uses all proprietary connectors so Apple can sell you cables for $20 to $50.
 If you want an extra charging cable for an iPad mini, it will cost $19 and is hard to find.
 You can buy an Android power cord almost anywhere for as little as $2.

-- Its AV adapter doesn’t support 1080p – Another big downside to Apple’s use of a proprietary “Lightning” cable is that its Digital AV adapter (which connects to the HDMI jack on your TV) doesn’t support 1080p today.
+- Its AV adapter doesn’t support 1080p video – Another big downside to Apple’s use of a proprietary Lightning cable is that its Digital AV adapter (which connects to the HDMI jack on your TV) doesn’t support 1080p video today.
 It’s capable of supporting 1080p, but Apple has chosen to hold back 1080p support for now.

 - No 16:9 screen, Reduced-quality movies – Tablets are great way to watch movies, but all movies are formatted to fit on a 16:9 display.
 Because the iPad Mini has a 4:3 aspect ratio, all 16:9 movies need to be letter-boxed with only 1024×576 resolution, which is getting pretty close to standard definition video rather than true high-definition 1280×720 video found on tablets like the Kindle Fire HD and Nexus 7.
 As Gizmodo points out, “when you watch a movie in landscape there’s almost more letterboxing than actual video.
 Seriously.
 It.
 Looks.
 Ridiculous.”

 - It has ineffective parental controls – Apple finally added Parental Controls to iOS 6, but they are buried is Settings and disabled by default.
-Even if mom is smart enough to find and enable them, her kids will still be able to read the copy of “50 Shades of Grey” she bought six months ago — because Apple’s Parental Controls do not hide explicit books that are already in a library.
+Even if mom is smart enough to find and enable them, her kids will still be able to read the copy of “50 Shades of Grey” she bought earlier, because Apple’s Parental Controls do not hide explicit books that are already in a library.
 The iPad mini is a single-user device and this prevents a good solution to this problem.
 By contrast, Nook tablets allow multiple users to share a single tablet using separate accounts.
 Each users content is hidden from other family members automatically, and profiles can be password protected.
-Parents with a Kindle Fire HD can also give access to appropriate content for each child.
-Once the Nexus 7 is upgraded to Android 4.2, it will also support user-profiles.
+Parents with a Kindle Fire HDX can also give access to appropriate content for each child.
+The Nexus 7 also supports user-profiles.